ghtorrent/ghtorrent-vagrant/README.md

 You need two steps:

 * Run the event collector: `ght-mirror-events -c config.yaml`.
 This will query the event stream API end point and then will push events to RabbitMQ.

-* Run the data collector: `ght-data-retrieval -c config.yaml`This step will create the necessary queues on RabbitMQ and start consuming events from them, in parallel.
-You can see the contents of the queues by running `sudo /usr/sbin/rabbitmqctl list_queues` or by connecting your browser to port `15672` of the virtual machine public IP address (find it by `/sbin/ifconfig eth1`).
+* Run the data collector: `ght-data-retrieval -c config.yaml`This step will create the necessary queues on
+RabbitMQ and start consuming events from them, in parallel.
+You can see the contents of the queues by running
+`sudo /usr/sbin/rabbitmqctl list_queues` or by connecting your browser to port `15672` of the virtual machine public IP address (find it with `/sbin/ifconfig eth1`).

 This step effectively replicates the main GHTorrent system, as run at [ghtorrent.org](http://ghtorrent.org).

 ## Viewing the retrieval results